While we’re all familiar with standard literary genres, it can be beneficial to educate ourselves on the subtleties that lie within them.

 * * *

 I hope you’ve enjoyed this article.
 If you’d like me to research lesser known genres to write about in the future, feel free to note down your suggestions in the comments section below!
+I’d also like to know, what are some of your favourite literary genres and why?

 Until next time,